Varshini-svg/FOREST_FIRE_DETECTION/README.md

 # FOREST_FIRE_DETECTION
 This project aims to develop a deep learning model for classifying images of wildfires.
 It uses a dataset of wildfire images, likely containing images with and without wildfires.
+The project's goal is to create a model that can accurately classify images based on the presence or absence of wildfires, or potentially even the type or severity of the wildfire.
+This could have practical applications in early wildfire detection and monitoring systems.